Welcome to today's edition of the Rush 24-7 podcast.

 And a lot of them are angry at Mitt because of the way he's conducting the campaign and all of what they think are the lies that are being told about Gingrich.

-Even though there's nothing illegal about it, they're fed Up with it.
+Even though there's nothing illegal about it, they're fed up with it.

-They're blatant lies, they don't like it.
+They don't like it.

 So we'll see.

-A lot of people would so but wait a sec.
+A lot of people would.

 Wait a second.

-Snergly, wait a minute.
+Snirdly, wait a minute.

-See, this is I've often said people that work for me have a far uh loftier impression of me than I have of myself.
+See, this is I've often said people that work for me have a far loftier impression of me than I have of myself.

-I don't this, I don't think of myself at all.
+I don't think of myself at all.

-I'm not whoever I vote for, it's not because I think they can win.
+Whoever I vote for, it's not because I think they can win.

 It's because I like them.